Business name: Webtalk

 For anything related to money, WebTalk has a whole different section for that.

-It’s called SocialCPX and it’s actually another platform which handles all of the commission-based revenues as well as the referral earnings you’ll get in WebTalk.
+It’s called SocialCPX and it’s actually another platform that handles all of the commission-based revenues as well as the referral earnings you’ll get in WebTalk.

-I haven’t even explained what’s inside of it yet and it already sounds complicated.
+I haven’t even explained what’s inside of it yet and it already sounds complicated, because normally, handing everything at the dashboard should have been enough.

 But it’s a good thing I’m going there because since WebTalk is in Beta, SocialCPX is still disabled which means – no means of earning through WebTalk.